jdmarble/happyfold/apps/jellyfin/README.md

 This app requires several secrets to function.

-### NAS Credentials

-The media is stored on the UNAS-Pro and requires credentials to access.

 ### Backup Credentials

 The configuration data (not media) are backed up to a Backblaze bucket.